audreysuit/BAE305-SP25-Lab3/README.md

 1. We followed the below steps to get measurements for a circuit with an LED directly connected to a switch
 2. Assemble the circuit as shown in Figure 1.1 & 1.2.
 3. Power the circuit using a DC power supply set to 5V.
 We confirmed T1 was close to 5V.
 Our value was exactly 5V.
 4. Use the DMM in voltage mode (V) to measure voltages at each test point (T2, T3, etc.).
-We placed the black (common) probe on the ground (labeled T4 in figure 1.1) and placed the red probe on the test points listed above.
+We placed the black (common) probe on the ground (labeled T4 in Figure 1.1) and placed the red probe on the test points listed above.
 5. Using the DMM, also measure voltage across R1, LED1, and S1 by attaching probes to each terminal of the respective component.
 7. We recorded the above values in Table 2.
 We recorded all measurements with the switch on and off, by disconnecting the wire between T3 and T4 for off and connecting it for on.
 8. Calculate the current through R1 using Ohm’s Law and the measured resistor and voltage values: V=IR.
 A component with a known resistance must be used to calculate current.
 We also measured the current by interrupting the circuit and connecting the DMM in series in current (mA) mode.

 ### Step 3: Build the Circuit (Figure 2)
-1. Construct the circuit as shown in Figure 2.1 and 2.2.
+1. Construct the circuit as shown in Figures 2.1 and 2.2.
 2. Power the circuit with 5VDC and confirm T1 and T7 are close to 5V.
 Our values were exactly 5V.
 3. Measure the voltages at each test point (T2, T3, T5, T6) with respect to ground (T4) by placing the black probe on T4 and the red probe on the test points.
 4. Calculate the currents through the resistors using measured voltages.
 We also measured the current by interrupting the circuit and connecting the DMM in series in current (mA) mode.